 If you downloaded this file and verified it is complete and compatible with your version of Windows, delete the file and try downloading and running it again.
 It's possible during the download that the file became corrupted.

-Finally, if the second download does not work, try downloading the file from a different webpage.
-The person or company maintaining the website mistakenly uploaded a corrupt version of the file you are attempting download.
+If the second download does not work, try downloading the file from a different web page.
+The person or company maintaining the website may have mistakenly uploaded a corrupt version of the file you are attempting download.

 Installing a program from a CD or other disk